Times change and my website needed to change too. To see the 2020 update of this page click this link

 Times change and this older article of mine needed to change too.
 No need to read it.
 Instead:

-You can read about the problems that can be brought on by over-vaccination here.
+Read about the problems that can be brought on by too big a vaccine dose here.

 How Long Will It Be Before My Pet Is Protected ?